mjordan/islandora_scg/README.md

 ## License

 * [GPLv3](http://www.gnu.org/licenses/gpl-3.0.txt)
-* The sample metadata in includes/sample_metadata.tsv is distriubuted under the [Creative Commons attribution, non-commercial license](http://creativecommons.org/licenses/by-nc/3.0/legalcode).
+* The sample metadata in includes/sample_metadata.tsv is distriubuted under the [Creative Commons Attribution-NonCommercial 3.0 Unported](http://creativecommons.org/licenses/by-nc/3.0/legalcode) license.

-*The collection is [currently hosted in CONTENTdm](http://content.lib.sfu.ca/cdm/landingpage/collection/bcp).
+*The collection is currently hosted in CONTENTdm.
 It will be hosted in Islandora soon.